-Using an external camera is clunky and difficult, so instead we’ve compiled a list of built-in methods and available software that will do the trick instead.
-It may not be as simple as pressing “prt sc”, but these tools are more than capable of doing the job.
+Using an external camera is clunky and difficult, so instead, we have compiled a list of built-in methods and available third-party software that will do the trick instead.
+It may not be as simple as pressing the print screen key (PrtSc), but these tools are more than capable of doing the job.

 Windows 10 has a built-in screen recorder you can use without installing anything extra.
 However, it’s only available if you have a graphics card with Intel Quick Sync H.260 (2011 models or later), Nvidia NVENC (2012 models or later), or AMD VCE (2012 models or later except Oland), so if you’re having trouble, make sure your computer is up to spec.

 For those who do have the proper hardware, here’s how to do it.
 Now, this feature is meant for gamers, but it can be used with any screen material.

 First, press the WINDOWS and G keys.
 Then, in the pop up choose “Yes, this is a game”.

 From there, recording is simple.
 You can use the red button on the bar to start and stop a recording, or use the settings menu to set an automatic cut off time for your recording.

 Once you’re done, the file will be saved as an MP4 in your Videos\Captures folder.
 For more information on using the Game Bar for screen recording, you can check out this youtube video:

 Happen to have Office PowerPoint on your computer?
 Then you can use the program to create screencasts, not just presentations.
 Normally, this will embed the screen recording on a slide, but you can also choose to save it as a file.
 Here’s how to do it.